Exo-TiC/ExoTiC-ISM/paper/paper.md

 # Package functionality

-``ExoTiC-ISM`` (Exoplanet Timeseries Characterisation - Instrument Systematic Marginalisation) is a Python package that computes the transit depth from a timeseries lightcurve, while sampling a grid of pseudo-stochastic models to account for instrument based systematics that may impact the measurement, following the method proposed by @gibson2014.
+``ExoTiC-ISM`` (Exoplanet Timeseries Characterisation - Instrument Systematic Marginalisation) is an open-source Python package that computes the transit depth from a timeseries lightcurve, while sampling a grid of pseudo-stochastic models to account for instrument based systematics that may impact the measurement, following the method proposed by
+@gibson2014.
 The currently implemented instrument systematic grid is composed of a series of 49  polynomial functions that are specifically designed to account for systematics associated with the detectors on HST WFC3 [@wakeford2016], however, can be adapted to other instruments.
 The package performs the Levenberg-Marquardt least-squares minimization across all models with the ``sherpa`` package [@sherpa.v4.11.0] for modeling and fitting data, and then calculates the AIC and normalised weight to marginalise over the fit parameters (e.g. transit depth $rl$, inclination $i$, a/R$_*$, center of transit time) using